Arne Strid

-P. Arne K. Strid (born March 7, 1943, in Kristianstad, Sweden) is a Swedish botanist and expert on Greek flora.
+Per Arne Krister Strid (born March 7, 1943, in Kristianstad, Sweden) is a Swedish botanist and expert on Greek flora.

 Biography

 He studied botany, chemistry and genetics in the University of Lund and graduated in 1970.
 His doctorate was about an experimental study for the differentiation and evolution of a group of plants (Nigella arvensis complex) in the Aegean archipelago (supervisor: professor Hans Runemark) for which he also won the Jesse M. Greenman prize for the best dissertation about scientific classification of plants that year.

 He was professor of botany (1973-2001) at the University of Copenhagen and distinguished visiting professor at the University of Patras, Greece (1997-1998).
 He was director of the Gothenburg Botanical Garden and the Natural History Museum of Göteborg (2001-2008).
 In 2011 he became emeritus professor at the Berlin-Dahlem Botanical Garden and Botanical Museum, in 2015 at the University of Patras, Greece and from 2017 at the National and Kapodistrian University of Athens.
 He is also emeritus professor at the University of Lund and the University of Copenhagen.

 Besides Greece, Strid has worked and named new plant species in Turkey, Australia and South Africa.